fscorrupt/awesome-stars/README.md

 - [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - An easy-to-use GUI for Docker that allows developers to manage Docker containers and monitor crucial metrics.
 - [rakibtg/docker-web-gui](https://github.com/rakibtg/docker-web-gui) - A simple web based GUI for managing Docker containers and images
 - [fmakawa/docker-web-ui](https://github.com/fmakawa/docker-web-ui) - A Docker UI to manage containers in a Web interface.
+- [Gameplex-Software/SkiffUI](https://github.com/Gameplex-Software/SkiffUI) - Create docker images at the click of a button, and manage your network with an easy to use UI
 - [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui) - A minimal docker baseimage to ease creation of X graphical application containers
 - [cglatot/pasta](https://github.com/cglatot/pasta) - Audio & Subtitle Track Changer for Plex
 - [deathau/markdownload](https://github.com/deathau/markdownload) - A Firefox and Google Chrome extension to clip websites and download them into a readable markdown file.